 The Boston Globe welcomes unsolicited op-ed offerings.
 Please keep the piece to 700 words and send by e-mail to email@example.com, by fax to 617-929-2098, or by mail to:

 Op-ed Editor, The Boston Globe

 Boston, MA 02109-2132

-Letters to the editor represent the views of individual readers.
-Ideally, the letters page features a broad range of opinions.
-Letters are selected from an extremely large volume by the letters editor.
+Letters to the editor represent the views of readers.
+The letters feature a broad range of opinions.
+Letters are selected from a large volume by the letters editor.
 The best way to increase the chance of having your letter chosen is to make it timely, original, and short.
 Usually, letters respond to articles or opinion pieces in the Globe, not simply to general issues of the day.
 The Globe reserves the right to edit letters for space, clarity, or content.
-Letters must be signed and include a daytime phone number for verification.
-Send your letters (200 words or less) to email@example.com or to:
+Letters must be signed and list a daytime phone number for verification.
+Send your letters (200 words or less) to firstname.lastname@example.org or to: